 I know the book is cheesy, but I was okay with the “cheese” in the book.
 Seeing it on screen, however, made it seem overdone and I didn’t like that.
 Also, there was this moment during the love-making scene at the cottage when, I can only assume, Bella reaches the big O that she starts to glow and weird sparkly things shoot from her hair.
 I started to laugh uncontrollably and I’ve dubbed this scene as the sparkle-gasm.
 So unnecessary!

 I loved the ending!
-Bill Condon, the director, was able to do what Stephenie Meyer couldn’t do–give fans a climax instead of a big let down.
+Bill Condon, the director, was able to do what Stephenie Meyer couldn’t do because the book was from Bella’s point-of-view.
+He gave fans a climax.
 While I was one of the few fans who loved Breaking Dawn, I did wish for more of a climax and I definitely got it in the movie!
 At first, I was in major shock.
 I couldn’t believe what had just happened.
 Then, I was angry!
-And, I felt almost as if Stephenie was sticking it to her fans–”You wanted a fight!
+And, I felt almost as if Stephenie was sticking it to her fans–“You wanted a fight!
 Fine, here’s a fight and here’s what happens when there’s a fight!”
 Then, I was just sad and I hated the movie.
 (I pretty much went to the Dark Side of the Force during this whole scene.)
 And then, I figured it out and it was all okay.
 It was brilliantly done and I loved it!